sonatype/nxrm3-preview-ha-repository/nxrm-aws-ha/README.md

 -->

-# Helm Chart for a Resilient Nexus Repository Deployment in AWS
+# Helm Chart for a High-Availability Nexus Repository Deployment in AWS

-This Helm chart configures the Kubernetes resources that are needed for a resilient Nexus Repository deployment on AWS as described in our documented [single-node cloud resilient deployment example using AWS](https://help.sonatype.com/repomanager3/planning-your-implementation/resiliency-and-high-availability/single-node-cloud-resilient-deployment-example-using-aws).
+This Helm chart configures the Kubernetes resources that are needed for a high-availability (HA) Nexus Repository deployment on AWS.

-Use the checklist below to determine if this Helm chart is suitable for your deployment needs.

 ---

-## When to Use This Helm Chart
-Use this Helm chart if you are doing any of the following:
-- Deploying Nexus Repository Pro to an AWS cloud environment with the desire for automatic failover across Availability Zones (AZs) within a single region
-- Planning to configure a single Nexus Repository Pro instance within your Kubernetes/EKS cluster with two or more nodes spread across different AZs within an AWS region
-- Using an external PostgreSQL database

-> **Note**: A Nexus Repository Pro license is required for our resilient deployment options.
-Your Nexus Repository Pro license file must be stored externally as mounted from AWS Secrets AWS (required).

----

 ## Prerequisites for This Chart
-In order to set up an environment like the one illustrated above and described in this section, you will need the following:
+In order to set up an HA environment, you will need the following:

 - Kubernetes 1.19+
 - [kubectl](https://kubernetes.io/docs/tasks/tools/)
 - [Helm 3](https://helm.sh/docs/intro/install/)
-- A Nexus Repository Pro license
+- A Nexus Repository 3 Pro license
+- An external PostgreSQL database
+- At least 2 but no more than 3 Nexus Repository instances all using the same Nexus Repository 3 version and with identical configuration in their $data-dir/etc/nexus.properties files
+- Connectivity between Nexus Repository, the database, and blob store
 - An AWS account with permissions for accessing the following AWS services:
   - Elastic Kubernetes Service (EKS)
   - Relational Database Service (RDS) for PostgreSQL